akeneo/pim-docs/cookbook/custom_entity/creating_a_custom_entity.rst

 .. note::
     We've added a code attribute in order to get a non technical unique key.
-    We already have the id, which is the primary key.
-But this primary key is really dependent of Akeneo, it's an internal id that does not carry any meaning for the user.
-So the role of the code is to be a unique identifier that will make sense for the user and that will be used with other applications.
+    We already have the id, which is the primary key, but this primary key is really dependent of Akeneo, it's an internal id that does not carry any meaning for the user.
+The role of the code is to be a unique identifier that will make sense for the user and that will be used with other applications.

     In the very case of our manufacturer data, they will certainly come from the ERP, with their own code that we will store in this attribute.

-Creating the entity management screens
+Creating the Entity Management Screens
 --------------------------------------
-The grid
+The Grid
 ********

-The grid class
+The Grid Class
 ..............

 To benefit from the grid component (which comes natively with filtering and sorting),